Struggling to find time for a side hustle? Time to simplify your life!

 9. Downsize your life

 Clutter complicates everything.
-If you’ve been trying to get organised and are failing, it could be because you have too much stuff.
+If you’ve been trying to get organized and are failing, it could be because you have too much stuff.

 Downsize and simplify your life by getting rid of stuff you don’t need or use or love.